A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

-Table 3 presents a comparative analysis of the excitation energies (in eV) of group 13 cations Ga$^+$, In$^+$, and Tl$^+$ obtained using the SS-FNS-EE-ADC(3) method, the fully relativistic four-component EE-ADC(3), and experimental values.
-Calculations were performed using the triply augmented dyall valence triple-zeta (t-aug-dyall.v3z) basis set.
-Virtual spinors with energies up to 2000 Eh were included in the correlation treatment, and the frozen-core approximation was applied to all atoms.
-This resulted in 278, 300, and 402 virtual spinors for the canonical calculations Ga$^+$, In$^+$, and Tl$^+$, respectively.
-For all three ions, the four low-lying excited states—namely $^3P_0$, $^3P_1$, $^3P_2$, and $^1P_1$—were investigated.
-For all three atoms, both the uncorrected and corrected SS-FNS-EE-ADC(3) excitation energies are in close agreement with each other, differing only in the third decimal place.
-Comparison with the fully relativistic 4c-EE-ADC(3) results reveals that the SS-FNS-EE-ADC(3) approach—especially the corrected variant—offers a consistent approximation to the fully relativistic treatment, with deviations typically within \~ 0.01–0.02 eV.
-All the versions of ADC(3) methods, however, underestimate the excitation energies compared to experiment, which may be attributed to the absence of higher-order correlation and QED effects.
-For example, in Ga$^+$, the $^1S_0 \rightarrow\ ^3P_0$ transition energy is underestimated by approximately 0.32 eV by the 4c-EE-ADC(3) method.
-The use of ADC[(2)+x(3)] approximation does not show any appreciable improvement over the standard ADC(3) method.
-The calculated fine structure splittings between the $^3P_J$ states show excellent agreement with the experimental data.
-For all three cations, both SS-FNS-EE-ADC(3) and 4c-EE-ADC(3) reproduce the small energy gaps between $^3P_0 \rightarrow ^3P_1$ and $^3P_1 \rightarrow ^3P_2$ transitions with deviations well below 0.01 eV.
-The largest splitting, seen in Tl$^+$ (1.104–1.107 eV), is also accurately captured, demonstrating the ability of both approaches to account for spin-orbit coupling effects in heavy elements.
-The use of larger t-aug-dyall.v4z basis set leads to improvement in the excitation energy values, but the improvement in fine structure splitting is negligible (See Table S2).
+Table ~\ref{tab:ga_un_tl} presents a comparative analysis of the excitation energies (in eV) of group 13 cations Ga$^+$, In$^+$, and Tl$^+$ obtained using the SS-FNS-CD-EE-ADC(3) method, the fully relativistic 4c-EE-ADC(3) method, and experimental values.
+Calculations were performed using the triply augmented Dyall valence triple-zeta (t-aug-dyall.v3z) basis set.
+Virtual spinors with energies up to 2000 a.u. were included in the correlation treatment, and the frozen-core approximation was applied to all atoms.
+This resulted in 278, 300, and 402 virtual spinors for the canonical calculations of Ga$^+$, In$^+$, and Tl$^+$, respectively.
+For all three ions, the four low-lying excited states, namely $^3P_0$, $^3P_1$, $^3P_2$, and $^1P_1$, were investigated.
+For all three atoms, the uncorrected and corrected SS-FNS-CD-EE-ADC(3) EEs are in close agreement, differing only in the third decimal place.
+Comparison with the fully relativistic 4c-EE-ADC(3) results reveals that the SS-FNS-CD-EE-ADC(3) approach, especially the corrected variant, provides a consistent approximation to the fully relativistic treatment, with deviations typically within $\sim$ 0.01–0.02 eV.
+All variants of the ADC(3) method, however, underestimate the excitation energies relative to experiment, which may be attributed to the absence of higher-order correlation and relativistic effects.
+For example, in Ga$^+$, the $^1S_0 \rightarrow\ ^3P_0$ transition energy is underestimated by approximately 0.32 eV by the SS-FNS-CD-EE-ADC(3) method when compared to the experimental result.
+The use of the ADC[(2)+x(3)] approximation does not show any appreciable improvement over the standard ADC(3) method.
+The calculated fine-structure splittings between the $^3P_J$ states show excellent agreement with the experimental data.
+For all three cations, both SS-FNS-CD-EE-ADC(3) and 4c-EE-ADC(3) reproduce the energy gaps between the $^3P_0 \rightarrow ^3P_1$ and $^3P_1 \rightarrow ^3P_2$ transitions, with deviations well below 0.01 eV.
+The largest splitting, observed in Tl$^+$ (1.104–1.107 eV), is also accurately captured, demonstrating the ability of both approaches to account for spin-orbit coupling effects in heavy elements.
+The use of the larger t-aug-dyall.v4z basis set leads to an improvement in the EE values, but the improvement in fine-structure splittings is negligible (see Table S2 in Supporting Information).